FRANC: A Lightweight Framework for High-Quality Code Generation: Related Work

 \section{Related Work}

 Program synthesis refers to automatically generating a program that satisfies the user's intent given as high-level specifications or input-output examples~\cite{gulwani2017program}.
 One of the foundations of program synthesis is deductive synthesis \cite{green69, manna2017}, where a task specification is transformed into constraints, and the program is extracted after demonstrating its ability to satisfy the constraints \cite{gulwani2017program}.
-An example of this approach comes from Yin \etal \cite{yin2017}.
+An example of this approach comes from \cite{yin2017}.
 This work mapped text to abstract syntax trees using recurrent networks.
 These abstract syntax trees were then coded using attention.

 Many LLMs have been produced with the goal of generating code, such as CodeBert \cite{codebert}, Codex \cite{chen2021codex}, and CodeT5 \cite{codet5}.
-Another form of a code generation model that produces code for competitive programming challenges is AlphaCode \cite{Li2022CompetitionLevelCG}.
 GitHub Copilot \cite{copilot}, a closed-source tool for code generation, uses the upgraded version of Codex to develop an improved auto-complete mechanism.
 Additionally, other recent works~\cite{Aman22, codet,coderl2022} focused on optimizing the process to create, fine-tune, and infer the LLM-based code generation technique.
 However, our work focuses on being a \textit{lightweight} approach to filter, rank, and repair code snippets in an existing model's output from a \textit{code quality} perspective.